How to effectively implement business process change

 Redesign your process, eliminate the problem areas, identify where automation will go, and clearly define each step and substep.
 To do this, you’ll want to bring together all of the key players.
 As a team you can collaborate and share ideas as you build a process that will enhance productivity, produce high-quality products and services, decrease time to market, and ultimately increase your customer base and profits.

-Use cloud-based software like Lucidspark and Lucidchart to bring together all team members no matter where they are located to collaborate and plan.
+Use visual collaboration software like Lucidspark and Lucidchart to bring together all team members no matter where they are located to collaborate and plan.

 Use Lucidspark to brainstorm and capture ideas on a virtual whiteboard.
 Then evaluate each idea and determine which can feasibly translate to a real-life context.